 Mission Statement: The Doctor of Ministry (DMin) degree program at Louisville Seminary reflects the church's vocation to bear witness to the grace of the triune God as shown to us in Jesus Christ, and continues the Seminary's long history of reaching across cultural, racial, and religious divides.
 This degree program strengthens the connection between theology and ministry practice in the church or in fields closely related to the mission and witness of the church, while fostering the spiritual and professional growth of participants.
-Core professors work with experienced practitioners to build face-to-face communities of learning, in which students study cutting-edge theological, biblical, and practical bases of ministry; share collective wisdom, curiosity, and experience; and complete a project that informs and enhances their current ministry.
+Core professors work with experienced practitioners to build face-to-face communities of learning, in which students study cutting-edge theological, biblical, social scientific, and practical bases of ministry; share collective wisdom, curiosity, and experience; and complete projects that inform and enhance their current ministries.